GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 10 rounds or more

-**Effect**: You invoke spirits, or some other entites, which rush around in a circle, semisphere, or sphere (your choice) which extends out 3 yards.
+**Effect**: You invoke spirits, or some other entities, which rush around in a circle, semisphere, or sphere (your choice) which extends out 3 yards.
 Choose an exotic damage type.

 Anything entering or exiting the area of the spell is subject to an attack.
 If the attack die roll is even, it is of the chosen type for the spell.
 If the attack roll is odd, it is of a nature determined by the narrator as appropriate to the spirit(s) summoned.
 In place of damaging armor, a creature is knocked prone until the end of the next round.